-Dear Dual Enrolled Student,
+Dear Dual Enrollment Student,

 Welcome to Bowie State University.
 We are pleased that you have chosen this university to begin your pursuit of higher education goals.
 You are joining an institution with a rich and varied history.
-We are sure that you will have tremendous experiences here.
+We are sure that you will have tremendous experiences.

-The world is experiencing a major challenge with the Coronavirus pandemic..
+The world is experiencing a major challenge with the Coronavirus pandemic.
 We are making many changes to the manner in which we provide our learning experiences.
-For the first time, students in the Dual enrollment program are permitted to take online classes.
+Now, because of challenges experienced during the Pandemic, students in the Dual enrollment program are permitted to take online classes.
+BSU offers classes in person, online and in a hybrid format.